 Several London Boroughs are renowned for nightlife.
-The West End and Soho mix glitz and grit and are popular with tourist and trendy locals alike.
-Bohemian Camden is an indie kids paradise with student hubs, music pubs and live gigs every night.
-Brixton boasts a load of edgy undergorund clubs where you can find Dubbstep, D & B, Techno, Psytrance and even Gabber once in a while.
+The West End and Soho mix glitz and grit and are popular with tourists and trendy locals alike.
+Bohemian Camden Town is an indie kids paradise with student hubs, music pubs and live gigs every night.
+Brixton boasts a load of edgy underground clubs where you can find Dubstep, D & B, Techno, Psytrance and even Gabber once in a while.
 You can book a pub crawl if you are short on time.

 The West End of London is similar to Broadway in New York City.
 It represents the highest level of commercial theater and the selection of shows is top-notch.
 From world-class plays to musicals, comedies, and operas, there’s something for everyone, and at every budget!